 Catalina von Wrangell’s work emerges form a deep interest in how people and societies operate and express themselves.
-Universal laws of chance, individual and social behavioral structures, and exploring the spectrum of emotional intelligence frame her approach to art/music making.
+Universal laws of chance, individual and social behavioral structures, and exploring the spectrum of emotional intelligence frame her approach.
 For this reason, Catalina engages creative methods that are holistic and multifaceted, and sensorial.
 Thus, resulting in a body of work that transverses a diverse set of fields.

 Informed by her life experiences, field observations, and different technologies she encounters, her artistic production is malleable in form.